tobias-loew/windows_thunks/README.md

 ## why do I need a thunk (and what is it anyway?)
 When writing C++ code for WIN32 thunks are usually used to solve the following problem:

-"I want to call a WIN32-API function that makes a call-back a user defined function.
-I want that call-back to be a non-stztic member function on some object, but the API only allows static functions."
+"I want to call a WIN32-API function that makes a callback to a user defined function.
+I want that callback to be a non-static member function on some object.
+But the API only allows static functions."

-To work around this, some of those API-calls allow for an additional pointer-wide value (here `lParam`)
+To work around this problem, some of those API-calls allow for an additional pointer-wide value (here `lParam`)
 ```
 BOOL EnumThreadWindows(
   [in] DWORD       dwThreadId,